gahtan-syarif/Pentanomial-Ordo/README.md

 - Use `--head2head FILE` if you want to output head-to-head results to a text file.
 - Use `--losmatrix FILE` if you want to output matrix of LOS values as a csv FILE.
 - Use `--quiet` if you want to silence progress updates.
+- Use `--rngseed N` to set the seed for the random number generator, with the default seed being 42.
 - For very large PGN files (>1GB), it is recommended to shrink the PGN file beforehand to massively reduce the PGN loading/parsing time. this can be done by using the `shrinkpgn.py` script with the command: `python shrinkpgn.py --inputfile FILENAME --outputfile FILENAME`

 Example output from SPCC [UHO-Top15 Ratinglist](https://www.sp-cc.de/) (average Elo set to 0):